The PILMOS Software for VIMOS

 - The airmass restriction is the same as for MOS observations: it is allowed to observe beyond +/-3h (if declination within -45<DEC<-5 deg and rotator at 0 deg) or +/-2h (if rotator at 90 deg) from the meridian.

 - No curved or tilted slits.

 Observations that cannot be made within these constraints must use the conventional pre-image approach.
-In the future it is expected to relax some of these constraints, but no plans are made to support tilted or curved slits.

 The observation preparation for PILMOS mode requires the use of the PILMOS tool for the selection of the suitable guide star and the guide probe orientation, and for creation of the fake pre-images and VIMOS catalogues that are then fed to the standard VIMOS mask preparation software VMMPS.
 If you want to change the names of the fake images and VIMOS catalogues please make sure that they still contain the string 'pilmos' in their names.
 Else, they are not valid.